devbinh230/studio/API_DOCUMENTATION.md

 | `strengths` | any | undefined | Property strengths |
 | `weaknesses` | any | undefined | Property weaknesses |

+## New Features

+### Distance Analysis

+The `/api/complete-flow` endpoint now includes **distance analysis** that calculates distances to administrative centers:

+**Distance Data:**
+- `toCityCenter`: Distance to city/province center
+- `toDistrictCenter`: Distance to district center

+**Analysis Metrics:**
+- `accessibility`: Rating (excellent/good/fair/poor) based on distance to district center
+  - `excellent`: ≤ 2km to district center
+  - `good`: 2-5km to district center
+  - `fair`: 5-10km to district center
+  - `poor`: > 10km to district center
+- `locationAdvantage`: Vietnamese description of location benefits
+- `marketImpact`: Real estate market impact assessment

+**Supported Locations:**
+- All 63 provinces and cities in Vietnam
+- Districts and administrative subdivisions

-## Demo Page
+## Demo Pages

-Visit `/demo-api` to test the APIs with a user-friendly interface.
+- Visit `/demo-api` to test the APIs with a user-friendly interface
+- Visit `/demo-distance` to test the distance analysis feature specifically

 ## Example Usage